jasonwangchaoshan/SmartFlow/README.md

 And **installed** on the phone, its role is to send wifi and password to the device

-Open the EspTouch software, fill in the wifi password, then click "CONFIRM", and then wait for the update program, the program is about 1.4Mb.
+Open the EspTouch software, fill in the wifi password, then click "CONFIRM"
 ![EspTouch](/others/EspTouch.png)

+Any suggestions please send to **xieshupei2010@gmail.com**,thank you.